September 1 THOUGHTS BECOME WORDS

 I tell you that in the same way, there will be more joy in heaven over one sinner who repents than over ninety-nine righteous persons who need no repentance.

 Have you ever gone to a different family’s party?
 As a VISITOR?
-As a visitor, you don’t get the same response as with your own family because you are a guest.
-As followers of Christ, we should welcome one another with joy and enthusiasm because we are on the same team.
+As a visitor, you don’t get the same response as your own family because you are a guest.
+As Christ-followers, we should welcome one another with joy and enthusiasm because we are on the same team.
 We shouldn’t give the same response to those who represent the enemy.
 Do you cheer for those who represent the Lord?

 2 Corinthians 11:16-33